 Prepare a metal tape measure (or what painters call metro), a scratch paper, and a pen.
 Measure the height and width of the wall.
 Double-check your measurements and jot them down.

 To calculate the area of a wall, we multiply the height and width of it.
 If you are painting more than one wall, just add the total areas together.
-Then, subtract the surface areas of the doors, windows, and fixtures from the product.
+Then, subtract the surface areas of the doors, windows, and fixtures from the total.
 The difference is the total paintable area.

 Use the Boysen Paint Calculator.

 Now that you have the total paintable area in square meters, you just have to input it in the Boysen Paint Calculator.
 In just a few clicks, it will list the painting system and the amount of products you’ll need in liters.
 You can access the Boysen Paint Calculator by clicking this link.
 You may also download the Boysen app from the App Store or Play Store.
 Open it and look for the Paint Calculator.